ikatun/nnode/README.md

 - this is why nnode depends on them by the exact patch version

 #### Included with `nnode` are:
+- @babel/core
+- @babel/preset-env
-- babel-preset-env
+- @babel/preset-flow
-- babel-preset-flow
+- @babel/plugin-proposal-class-properties
-- babel-plugin-transform-object-rest-spread
+- @babel/plugin-proposal-decorators
-- babel-plugin-transform-decorators-legacy
+- @babel/register
-- babel-plugin-flow-runtime (Only if environmental variable ENABLE_FLOW_RUNTIME is true)

 #### The `Transpilation` section:
 When `nnode` is called with `--transpile` flag, it goes into transpilation mode.